MODERN MARVELS: THE ARCHITECTS WHO SHAPED OUR WORLD

 Frank Gehry, photo from Parametric Architecture.

 From Toronto, Frank Gehry has redefined architecture with his avant-garde, deconstructivist style.
 His groundbreaking work in digital technologies has paved the way for the construction industry’s modern practices.
-His iconic works like the Dancing House and the Walt Disney Concert Hall are celebrated for their unconventional shapes and imaginative forms.
+His iconic works like the Dancing House, The Guggenheim Museum Bilbao and the Walt Disney Concert Hall are celebrated for their unconventional shapes and imaginative forms.
 Gehry’s designs challenge traditional architectural norms, creating spaces that are as much about art as they are about utility.
+Frank Gehry’s buildings are recognisable from the street.
+Divided into bold forms, pursuing angular faces or swimming upstream.
+No wonder they are celebrated; Gehry is widely recognised as one of the world’s most inventive contemporary architects.

 modern architects frank gehry dancing house